nodejs/node-v0.x-archive/doc/api/os.markdown

 ## os.loadavg()

 Returns an array containing the 1, 5, and 15 minute load averages.
+Note that this statement will always return 0 values when under windows as it is not applicable to that architecture.

 ## os.totalmem()